 I’d also be happy sat at anchor fishing the bottom, but it’s a sleek low-profile kayak so I wouldn’t take the Kitchen-sink with me.

-The Perception Triumph 13 is available in two specifications, the 'Angler' Spec and the 'Comfort' Spec.
+The Perception Triumph 13 is available in the 'Comfort' Spec.

-Three hatches - Including a Large Oval rubber reinforced Bow Hatch, and two small round hatches.
+Hatches - Including a Large Oval rubber reinforced Bow Hatch.
 All rubber hatches make a good seal and after paddling and capsizing the kayak there was minimal water inside the hull.

 Side Handles - Moulded solid side handles make lifting the kayak much easier than flexible/textile handles.
 The Handles are in the right position in terms of balance for lifting and car-topping the kayak.